-The Biology core underscores the related coursework within the Health and Disease Theme.
-This course grouping is comprised of social science and humanities courses and must form a cohesive, thoughtful cohort.
-Suggested theme subfoci must be discussed and approved by an advisor.
-It is expected that these course selections will evolve over the course of the student's college career, as each semester's experience builds on the previous one.
+The Theme courses are an array of social science and humanities courses that form a cohesive, thoughtful grouping.
+The six (6) Theme subfoci cover a wide range of disciplines to ensure that the program is deeply interdisciplinary.
+It is expected that these course selections will evolve over the course of the student's college program, since each semester's experience builds on the previous one.

 HONORS Thesis Projects in Health and Human Biology